Vyral/base-template/_posts/2020-12-21-why-you-should-stage-your-for-sale-home.md

 {% include pullquote.html %}

 **3\.
 Buyers expect staging.** Due to online listings, HGTV, Instagram, Pinterest, and so on, buyers have been trained to think that a staged appearance is how a property should look when it’s for sale.
-A very high bar has been set the last few years for sellers that you need to match.
+A very high bar has been set over the last few years for sellers that you need to match.

 **4\.
 Your competition is staging.** Your competition is painting, decluttering, and usually staging to prepare for sale, and you don’t want a buyer choosing their home over yours simply due to its staging.